North Forty Foot Bank

-The North Forty Foot Bank is a settlement which runs about 6 mi along the North Forty Foot Drain, about five to nine miles north-west of Boston Lincolnshire, England.
+The North Forty Foot Bank is an area in the civil parish of Holland Fen with Brothertoft, in the Boston district, in the county of Lincolnshire, England.
+It runs about 6 mi along the North Forty Foot Drain, about five to nine miles north-west of Boston.
 It begins just south of the parish of Chapel Hill and runs along the drain to Toft Tunnel, just north of Hubberts Bridge.
 Despite its length, it only consists of the area on the north side of the drain, which was built in 1720 by Earl Fitzwilliam.

 The North Forty Foot Bank forms the boundary between Harts Grounds and Pelhams Lands.

 A row of 29 brick and slate cottages were built between the North Forty Foot Bank and the hamlet of Brothertoft by Major John Cartwright to accommodate the workers of his red brick woad mill in the late 18th century.
 This place was then called Isatica, which is Latin for "woad".
 After Cartwright left Brothertoft for London, the hamlet of Isatica fell into ruin and disappeared.

-Formerly extra-parochial, the North Forty Foot Bank was created a civil parish in 1858, but in 1906 became part of the civil parish of Holland Fen with Brothertoft.
+North-Forty-Foot-Bank was formerly an extra-parochial tract, in 1858 North Forty Foot Bank became a separate civil parish, on 1 April 1906 the parish was abolished and merged with Brothertoft and Pelham's Lands.
+In 1901 the parish had a population of 163.

 Settlements within North Forty Foot Bank include: